0x80085/elixir-fedi-bot/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-To connect the bot to your fedi account just register and login, then follow the instructions on http://localhost:4000
+To connect the bot to your any Mastodon account
+- register and login
+- then follow the instructions on http://localhost:4000

 # Todo